WDI-SEA/js-control-flow/readme.md

 * Run each file by typing `node js/nameOfFile.js` if you have already installed `node`.
 Otherwise, just test your code in Repl.it, Codepen, or a similar sandbox environment!
 ---

-### grade.js
+### age.js
-Write a program that will print the letter grade, given a variable with a test score.
-Display either "A", "B", "C", "D", or "F", for an score that is an integer between 0 and 100.
+Write a program that will print the age category, given a variable with an age.
+Display either "infant", "toddler", "child", "preteen", "teen", or "young adult", for an age that is an integer between 0 and 20.

 **Requirements**
-* Your program should have a variable to store the letter grade (an integer between 0 and 100)
+* Your program should have a variable to store the age (an integer between 0 and 20)
-* For the letter grades, you may use whatever grading scale you like
+* For the age categories, you may use whatever aging scale you'd like

 ---